tinganho/l10ns/README.md

 * Intuitive web translation interface.
 * Translate every translation problem you can think of.
 * CLI tool for updating and translating.
-* Support for multiple languages.
+* Support for multiple programming languages.

 ----